Worcester Festival Choral Society Honorary Officers

 The Society has also sung at many other festivals, notably at King's Lynn and at Elgar Festivals in the Royal Albert Hall and in Liverpool Anglican Cathedral.
 In 1991 and 1992 it was invited to join the BBC Singers and Chorus in Elgar concerts in the Symphony Hall, Birmingham.
 The Society has broadcast with the BBC Welsh Symphony and with the BBC Philharmonic Orchestras and has contributed to commercial recordings from Worcester Cathedral, including The Crucifixion by John Stainer.

 The Society commissioned a major choral work from Adrian Lucas, Creation Canticles, which was given it's highly successful premiere in 2004.
 In November 2004 the choir joined forces with the City of Birmingham Choir and the CBSO in Britten's War Requiem in Symphony Hall, Birmingham.

 2011 was the year the choral society celebrated its 150th anniversary, which started with an epic performance of Walton's Belshazzar's Feast in the Spring concert.
 An anniversary dinner was held in the Guildhall Worcester, in October, to which the society was honoured to have previous conductors Sir David Willcocks, Dr Christopher Robinson, Dr Donald Hunt and Mr Adrian Lucas all present to celebrate the occasion.
 Adrian Lucas also led the Society to an inspired performance of Elgar'sThe Dream of Gerontius as the gala concert for our anniversary year.

-Since its foundation Worcester Festival Choral Society has had nine conductors, all being Directors of Music at Worcester Cathedral.
+Since its foundation Worcester Festival Choral Society has had nine conductors, most being Directors of Music at Worcester Cathedral.
+Since 1950 these have included Sir David Willcocks, Douglas Guest, Christopher Robinson, Dr Donald Hunt and Adrian Lucas.
+Dr Peter Nardone took on the role until from 2012 to 2018.

 Since 2013 we are delighted to have been accompanied at our concerts by the excellent Meridian Sinfonia orchestra, which draws from some of the UK's most talented musicians nationwide.

-A fascinating history of Worcester Festival Choral Society, A Prevailing Passion written by Mary Parsons, was published by Osborne Heritage (1996).
+A fascinating history of Worcester Festival Choral Society from 1861 to 1996, A Prevailing Passion written by Mary Parsons, was published by Osborne Heritage (1996).
 ISBN 1-872962-95-5 Available via our Amazon donation link.